sbrink/todox-phoenix/README.md

 **Hints:** Take a look at [Up And Running](http://www.phoenixframework.org/docs/up-and-running) to learn how to start a new project.
 Look for the database configuration in `config` directory and templates in `web/templates` directory.
 You'll know that the database is configured correctly when `mix ecto.create` succeds.
 You'll find more about how to handle the database on the [Ecto Models](http://www.phoenixframework.org/docs/ecto-models) description page.

-**Hints for Rails devs:** If you'd like to see how directory structure and Rake tasks from Rails project map to ones in Phoenix, read the [The best of Rails in Phoenix (part 1)](http://cloudless.pl/articles/2-the-best-of-rails-in-phoenix-part-1) .
+**Hints for Rails devs:** If you'd like to see how directory structure and Rake tasks from Rails project map to ones in Phoenix, read the [The best of Rails in Phoenix (part 1)](http://cloudless.pl/articles/2-the-best-of-rails-in-phoenix-part-1).

 After this step, you should have a working project that runs without errors via `mix phoenix.server` command and properly displays an empty home page in the browser at `localhost:4000`.
 You're now familiar with the Mix tool which serves as a single command for running all tasks in Elixir world.

+#### Note: Fixing asset compilation

+If you see asset compilation errors in the console, try the following:

+1. If the error is about babel, try running `npm install --save-dev babel-preset-es2015`.
+2. If you're using Ubuntu and the error is about inotify, run `sudo apt-get install inotify-tools`.

 ### B. Implementing todo item management